 It's called broccoli.
 And the substance that makes it so special is called sulforaphane.

-But — and this is the crucial point — only broccoli that is correctly grown, correctly harvested, and correctly prepared contains enough sulforaphane to unleash its full effect.
-And unfortunately, that is not the broccoli most of us buy and cook.
+But – and this is the crucial point – only broccoli that is properly grown, properly harvested, and properly prepared contains enough sulforaphane to unleash its full effect.
+And unfortunately, that's not the broccoli most of us buy and cook.

-Sulforaphane is a secondary plant compound belonging to the family of glucosinolates.
-It is found in cruciferous vegetables — broccoli, Brussels sprouts, cauliflower, kohlrabi, cress, arugula — but nowhere in as high a concentration as in broccoli, and especially in broccoli sprouts.
+Sulforaphane is a secondary plant compound from the family of glucosinolates.
+It occurs in cruciferous vegetables – broccoli, Brussels sprouts, cauliflower, kohlrabi, cress, arugula – but nowhere in such high concentration as in broccoli, and especially in broccoli sprouts.

 However, sulforaphane is not present in the plant in its final form.
-It is only formed through a chemical reaction.
+It only forms through a chemical reaction.

-Broccoli contains glucoraphanin — an inactive precursor — and the enzyme myrosinase.
-These two are kept neatly separate in the intact plant cell.
-Only when the cells are damaged by cutting, chewing, or crushing do glucoraphanin and myrosinase come into contact — and react with each other to form sulforaphane.
+Broccoli contains glucoraphanin – an inactive precursor – and the enzyme myrosinase.
+The two are neatly separated in the intact plant cell.
+Only when the cells are damaged by cutting, chewing, or crushing do glucoraphanin and myrosinase come into contact – and react with each other to form sulforaphane.

-This sounds familiar — because it's the same principle as with garlic.
-There, too, the main active ingredient, allicin, is only formed when the cells are damaged.
+This sounds familiar – because it's the same principle as with garlic.
+There, too, the main active ingredient allicin only forms when the cells are damaged.

 And the same applies to broccoli: the enzyme myrosinase is destroyed by heat.
-Anyone who throws broccoli directly into boiling water destroys myrosinase — and thus the ability of glucoraphanin to convert into sulforaphane.
+If you throw broccoli immediately into boiling water, you destroy the myrosinase – and thus the ability of glucoraphanin to convert into sulforaphane.

 Step 1: First cut, then wait.